namdy0429/namdy0429.github.io/teaching/swe233-fall2025/index.md

 For the second half of the course, we will read and discuss systems with intelligent user interfaces within the software engineering domain.

-- **Paper Presentations**: Each student will present at least two paper over the quarter.
+- **Paper Presentations**: Each student will present at least two papers over the quarter.
 Each presentation should be 20 minutes.
-As presenters, you will do a presentation of the paper and connect the paper to many aspects we cover in the first part of the quarter.
+As presenters, you will:
+  - Summarize main research questions, proposed methods, and key contributions
+  - Focus on the used methodologies; if not covered in the previous classes, please delve deeper into the details
+  - Prepare 3 discussion questions

+- **Slide Upload Deadline**: Slides must be uploaded by 1 am on the day you're presenting the paper
+  - e.g., if you're presenting a paper on Oct 8, you should finalize your slides by October 8, 1 am
+  - Upload your slides to the #presentation-slides channel on Slack

 - **Reading Requirement**: You are expected to read every paper presented during the course before the class.